Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 Types of Train Tickets Available

-Train Travel to and from Vientiane FAQ and Tips
+Vientiane Train Travel FAQ and Tips

 What is the main train route from Vientiane?